-Constraint-induced movement therapy (CIMT) has applied to adult stroke patients with some beneficial results.
-The therapy is thought to increase the neural connections in the area of the brain that controls the affected side.
+Constraint Induced Movement Therapy (CIMT) has been applied to adult stroke patients with some beneficial results.
+This therapy is thought to increase the neural connections in the area of the brain that controls the affected side.
 Because of the success in adults with strokes, this therapy is now being applied to children.
-4

-CIMT is a motor therapy program for children with limited function in one of their arms.
-CIMT is often given in an intensive series of lessons over a 2 to 3 week period and takes places in a fun environment that motivates the child to use the affected side.
-CIMT is for children who are able to cooperate with others during one-on-one and group therapy with children in the same age range.
+Pediatric CIMT is a motor therapy program for children with limited function in one of their arms.
+It is for geared for children who are able to cooperate with others during one-on-one and group therapy with children in the same age range.

-The non-affected arm is put in a long arm cast, usually for about two to three weeks.
+CIMT is often given in an intensive series of lessons over a 2 to 3 week period and will take place in a fun environment that motivates the child to use the affected side.
+The non-affected arm is put in a long arm cast.
 During this time, your child will do intensive training of the arm that has limited motor function.
-Therapists will help your child use the affected arm often, repeating the same motion over and over, shaping the desired movement.
+Therapists will help your child use the affected arm often, repeating the same motion over and over again, shaping the desired movement.

-Research continues to show that this can increase the awareness and quality of movement required for two-handed activities.
+Research continues to show that this form of therapy can increase the awareness and quality of movement required for two-handed activities.

-Talk to your therapist about the appropriate age for your child to participate in this form of therapy.
-For a national listing of programs, refer to our website.
-Based on insurance, location and diagnosis, coverage varies so we encourage you to check with your insurance before you attempt any scheduling.
+Talk to your therapist about the appropriate age for your child in order to participate in this form of therapy and if there is a program in your community.
+Based on insurance and diagnosis, coverage varies for this type of therapy so we encourage you to confirm with your insurance before you attempt scheduling.